 4.2 Adjunct Academic Status: an academic title, as listed in Attachment A, to be preceded by the word "Adjunct" will be awarded.

 Academic status may be awarded to a person from one of the following groups, who meets the criteria for the award of full or adjunct academic status:

 5.1 employees of an affiliated institution or external organisation with which the University is associated; or

 5.2 appropriately qualified professionals who are involved with an academic teaching and/or research program of the University; or

-5.3 retiring or former members of the academic staff of the University or graduates of research higher degree programs who wish to maintain an active and significant contribution to the University.
+5.3 retiring or former members of the academic staff of the University or graduates of Higher Degrees by Research programs who wish to maintain an active and significant contribution to the University.

 6. Criteria for Awarding Academic Status

 Full academic status is normally awarded to an academically qualified employee of another organisation or a qualified professional in circumstances where a high level of ongoing collaboration exists between the two organisations in the development, preparation and presentation of a course or in the conduct of a research program.
 Examples are the collaborative arrangement which exists with the Flinders Medical Centre in the development and provision of teaching and research programs in Medicine, or major collaborative research programs with organisations such as the CSIRO.
 Full academic status will normally be awarded within the context of an agreement or arrangement which enables a significant and ongoing level of interaction in an academic program.
 Full academic status can also be awarded to former Flinders academic staff and graduates of higher degree by rersearch programs.

 The following criteria will apply: